Thankfulness Challenge @ Turkey Feast: Thursday, November 15th during Lunch

 The Wellness Center works with the Counseling Department to coordinate and expand physical and mental health support services for students.
-Direct services and prevention education are offered through classroom wellness presentations and school-wide health education events.
+We are located directly across the main office in the Bat Cave.
+Some of the services offered include:

 What kinds of issues does the Wellness Center address?

 The Wellness Center is a free and confidential service to address issues such as:

 - Sexual Harassment Issues

 - Peer Relationships

 - Cultural Adjustment & Identity Issues

 How do I refer a student to the Wellness Center?